-Expats living in New York City will probably find that spring and autumn are the most pleasant seasons weather-wise; the city has a continental climate and is prone to cold winters and warm, humid summers.
+Expats living in New York City will probably find that spring and autumn are the most pleasant seasons; the city has a humid subtropical climate, while some parts transition into a continental climate.
+New York City is prone to cold winters and warm, humid summers.

 ►See Moving to New York City for an overview of the city